MICR-21/endtoendchat/README.md

-# End-to-End Encrypted Messenger Project
+# End-to-End Encrypted Chat Project

 This project implements an end-to-end encrypted messenger application using the Double Ratchet algorithm for secure communication.
 The project includes certificate-based authentication and a mechanism for government surveillance, as per the project’s requirements.